 A lot of silver stackers like to set aside a certain amount of money to invest each month.
 This can help spread some of the risk involved with investing in what is still considered a fairly volatile asset.
 Instead of blowing large amounts of cash all at once and facing the risk of being hit by a drop in silver prices, they can buy in smaller amounts, as and when they have the money.

 Right now, the price of silver is historically low which is strange, especially considering there is so much growing industrial demand for the metal.
 New uses for silver are being found all the time and it is one of the most widely used metals on the planet.
 Sectors that are continuing to grow in importance such as the solar energy and electronics/computer industry are increasingly turning to silver due to its many beneficial properties.
 Of all the metals, it is considered the best conductor of electricity, heat and light.
 With silver becoming such an important industrial metal, surely it is only a matter of time before it’s market price starts to reflect this as there is currently more silver being used on an annual basis than is being mined.

 Why buy silver bullion?

 Certain forms of silver such as Bullion coins can be bought VAT or tax free which makes them an attractive investment for stackers.
-Here at Physical Gold we specialise in VAT free silver bars and silver coins.
+Here at Physical Gold, we specialise in VAT free silver bars and silver coins (such as Britannias).
 For more information on any of our products or advice on how to become a silver stacker, please give us a call on 020 7060 9992.